Ars-Digitale/java-21-study-guide/docs/module-04/inheritance.md

 If a subclass defines a static method with the same signature as a static method in the parent, the subclass method **hides** the parent method.

+If one of the method is marked as `static` and the other is not, the code will NOT compile.

 Method selection for static methods happens at **compile time**, based on the reference type, not the object type.

 ```java